marodorse/form/README.md

 This project utilizes several Python libraries and frameworks to create a web application for handling contact form submissions securely.
+It is also using DB Browser for SQLite as well as a virtual environment (venv) to avoid conflicts.

+I decided to use DB Browser for SQLite for the purpose of not having to write SQL commands manually and familiarising myself with this open-source tool.
+Though SQL writing still happened due to table modifications.

   ----------------------------------------------------------------